Division of Herbert

 The Division of Herbert is an Australian electoral division in the state of Queensland.
-Eligible voters within the Division elect a single representative, known as the member for Herbert, to the Australian House of Representatives.
-It covers the city of Townsville.
-The current MP is Phillip Thompson of the Liberal Party.
+It covers the city of Townsville and surrounding areas to the west, as well as Magnetic Island and Palm Island.

+Its MP has been Phillip Thompson of the Liberal Party since 2019.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+The Division of Herbert is centred on Townsville and also includes Magnetic Island and Palm Island in the Coral Sea.